benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

   \bibliography{../assets/modal_history} %%bib database found locally or in textmf/bibtex/bib
 ```

-The easiest thing to do is to put the [`bib_style.bst`](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/assets/bib_style.bst) file in the `/texmf/bibtex/bst/` directory on your computer as explained [here](https://github.com/benbrastmckie/VSCodium/blob/master/docs/latex.md) so that you don't need to worry about always including a `bst` file in the same directory as your LaTeX file.
+The easiest thing to do is to put the [`bib_style.bst`](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/assets/bib_style.bst) file in the `/texmf/bibtex/bst/` directory on your computer as explained [here](https://github.com/benbrastmckie/VSCodium/blob/master/docs/latex.md) so that you don't need to worry about always including a `bst` file in some directory or other.
 As for the bibliography, the path `../../assets/modal_history` included above specifies a sample bibliography that I have provided and will update as we go.

 In order to get all the files in the right places and stay updated, the next step is to pull down the repository with Git.
 This will streamline collaboration so that staying up to date becomes easy and you don't have to cut and paste or move around different versions of files.

 To get Git working, you will need to add an SSH key.

-### Writing LaTeX

-Here are a few points to keep in mind to make the process of writing LaTeX documents easier:

-1. SyncTex and BackSync
-  - You can use `Cmd + click` (Mac) or `Ctrl + click` (Windows/Linux) on the PDF to find the same spot in the LaTeX.
-  - You can also use `Ctrl + Alt + J` (Windows/Linux) or `Cmd + Alt + J` (Mac) to highlight the spot in the PDF corresponding to where the cursor is in the LaTeX document

-2. Kill auxiliary files
- - You may need to delete auxiliary files when LaTeX builds fail or become corrupted
- - To clean auxiliary files in VSCodium:
-   - Click the LaTeX Workshop icon in the left sidebar
-   - Click the trash can icon labeled "Clean up auxiliary files"
-   - Or use the Command Palette (`Ctrl+Shift+P`) and search for "Clean up auxiliary files"
-   - This removes temporary files like .aux, .log, .synctex.gz but keeps your .tex and .pdf
-   - These will be regenerated upon rebuilding the PDF

-3. To use LaTeX snippets in VSCodium:
-  - Type a backslash `\` followed by the command name (e.g., `\begin`)
-  - VSCodium will show a dropdown list of matching snippets
-  - Press `Tab` or `Enter` to insert the selected snippet
-  - Common snippets include:
-    - `\begin{document}` - Creates document environment
-    - `\section{}` - Creates a new section
-    - `\cite{}` - Creates citation
-    - `\textit{}` - Creates italicized text
-    - `\textbf{}` - Creates bold text
-  - You can navigate between snippet placeholders using `Tab`
-  - Create custom snippets in VSCodium:
-    - Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
-    - Type "Snippets: Configure User Snippets"
-    - Select "latex.json"
-    - Add your custom snippets following the JSON format
-  - The LaTeX Workshop extension includes many built-in snippets
-  - Type part of a command to see suggestions
-  - Use `Ctrl+Space` to manually trigger suggestions

-### Zotero (Optional)

-Although optional, I recommend setting up [Zotero](https://www.zotero.org/) or equivalent if you have not already done so to help manage the readings and `.bib` info for each.
-You can find installation instructions [here](https://github.com/benbrastmckie/VSCodium/blob/master/docs/zotero.md).
-Shouldn't take more than a few minutes.
+Alternatively, you can skip to [Using LaTeX in VSCodium](#using-latex-in-vscodium) below.

 ## Git